 Why are reforms needed?

-In recent years legislation has been enacted to ensure that crimes demonstrating hostility towards certain groups of people are treated more seriously than before.
-If an offence is said to be racially aggravated, then you should expect a heftier sentence.
+In recent years, legislation has been enacted to ensure that crimes demonstrating hostility towards certain groups of people are treated more seriously than before.
+If your offence is said to be racially aggravated, you should expect a heftier sentence.

 What does it mean?

 An offence is racially aggravated if, at the time of the offence, you demonstrate hostility towards the victim based on...Read More